fasrc/User_Codes/Parallel_Computing/EP/Example2/README.md

 ## Conclusion

-Congratulations on completing the Parallel Processing Educational Exercise!
 In this tutorial, we explored the concept of serial sum calculation using Python and learned how to submit batch jobs using Slurm.

 By implementing the `serial_sum.py` script, you gained hands-on experience in calculating the sum of integers from 1 to N using a serial approach.
 You also learned how to utilize Slurm's job array feature to run the script for different values of N concurrently.

-This exercise serves as a foundation for understanding parallel processing concepts.
-As you progress in your learning journey, you can explore more advanced techniques and algorithms for parallel computation.

-Remember, practice is key to mastering parallel processing.
-Feel free to modify the code, experiment with different values of N, and explore additional Slurm features to deepen your understanding.

-Happy parallel processing!